W3E-TEAM-2/tip-calculator-by-team-2/README.md

 # tip-calculator-by-team-2
 Created with HTML, CSS and Javascript.

-Authors: Olanrewaju Wakilat and Offiong Ekpenyon
+Authors: Olanrewaju Wakilat and Offiong Ekpenyong